 In the 3rd quarter of 2020, there were 2.87 million apps available in Google Play Store and 1.96 million apps in Apple App Store according to Statista.
 That's quite a lot, right?
-But at the same time data indicates that the average mobile app retention rate is only 29 percent after three months.

 That means 71% of all app users churn within 90 days.
 Furthermore, Gartner predicts that within four years of launch, less than 0.01 percent of mobile app creators will consider their app a financial success.